dakrone/clj-http/Readme.md

 A proxy can be specified by setting the Java properties:
-`<scheme>.proxyHost` and `<scheme>.proxyPort` where `<scheme>` is the client scheme used (normally 'http' or 'https').
-Additionally, per-request proxies can be specified with the `proxy-host` and `proxy-port`
+`<scheme>.proxyHost` and `<scheme>.proxyPort` where `<scheme>` is the client scheme used (normally 'http' or 'https'). `http.nonProxyHosts` allows you to specify a pattern for hostnames which do not require proxy routing - this is shared for all schemes.
+Additionally, per-request proxies can be specified with the `proxy-host` and `proxy-port` options (this overrides `http.nonProxyHosts` too):
-options:

 ```clojure
 (client/get "http://foo.com" {:proxy-host "127.0.0.1" :proxy-port 8118})